Logo Voyage

 Nadapuram Bus stand featuring a variety of buses

-For distances exceeding 100 km, night services are better because daytime traffic is hopeless and you can save a lot of time travelling in the night.
+For distances exceeding 100 km, night services are better because daytime traffic is slow.

 By taxi

 Taxis are a good but expensive way to cover short distances.
-Negotiate the price before you get into the taxi.
+Negotiate the price before entering a taxi.
 Ambassador and Indica Taxis are the most common services.
 Ambassador Taxis are rarely air-conditioned and are most commonly used in Thiruvananthapuram.
 Indica is more common in Ernakulam, Thrissur and Kottayam areas.
 Most of the Indica taxis are air-conditioned.
-Normal rate is ₹ 50 as minimum rate for 2 km and ₹20 per km later.
+The normal rate is ₹ 50 as the minimum rate for 2 km and ₹20 per km later.
 A/C cabs charge normally 10 to 15% more.
-In Kochi and Thiruvananthapuram, day cabs are available that charge ₹ 450 for 4 hour trip anywhere within city limits or ₹850 for 8 hour trip within city limits.
+In Kochi and Thiruvananthapuram, day cabs are available and charge ₹ 450 for a four-hour trip within city limits or ₹850 for an eight-hour trip within city limits.
 Most these will be Indica.

-Terrain vehicles and 4 wheel SUVs are the most common form of taxi in hilly areas.
+Terrain vehicles and four-wheel SUVs are the most common form of taxi in hilly areas.

 By auto-rickshaw

-Auto-rickshaws, also called autos, are a convenient mode of transport for very short-distance travel.
-By law the auto driver has to start a meter for every journey.
-However at times this law tends to be overlooked.
-It is wise to ask the driver, politely, to ensure he starts the meter at the start of your journey, to avoid unnecessary arguments at the end of the trip.
+Auto-rickshaws, also called autos, are a convenient mode of transport for short-distance travel.
+By law the auto driver must start a meter for every journey.
+However, at times this law is ignored.
+So politely ask the driver to start the meter at the start of the journey, to avoid arguments at the end of the trip.
 Most of the larger railway stations and all the airports have pre-paid auto-rickshaw and/or taxi stands.
-Just tell them where you want to go and you will get a slip of paper with the destination and amount written on it.
-Pay only that amount of money and nothing more.
+Just tell them your destination and you will get a slip of paper with the destination and amount written on it.
+Pay the printed price and nothing more.

 By ferry

-Kerala has an extensive series of water bodies with rivers, backwaters and lagoons making travel by ferry an effective service.
+Kerala's rivers, backwaters and lagoons making travel by ferry an effective service.
 In some places, ferries are more popular and easier than road transport.
-Most of the places in the Alappuzha-Kuttanad area are interconnected with regular ferry services.
+Most of the places in the Alappuzha-Kuttanad area are connected by regular ferry services.

 The main waterways route, served by Kerala Water Transport Department boats, are as follows